ludo2ne/projet-info-2A/README.md

 ## required packages to install

-The packages necessary for the proper functioning of the application are:
+The packages necessary for the proper functioning of the application are :
 * [inquirerPy](https://inquirerpy.readthedocs.io/en/latest/)
 * requests
 * psycopg2-binary